OpenDataGIS/ckanext-iepnb/README.md

    config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).

+4. In order to let the English profile work, is absolutely mandatory to make the directory `/ckan/ckan/public/base/i18n` writable by the ckan user. ¡CKAN WILL NOT START IF YOU DON'T DO SO!

-4. Add iepnb specific configuration to the CKAN config file
+5. Add iepnb specific configuration to the CKAN config file

-5. Restart CKAN.
+6. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      `sudo service apache2 reload`